3 4 Cup X 4

 • Scaling Recipes Proportionately: To scale a recipe proportionally, you must multiply all ingredients by the same factor.
 If you multiply flour by four, you must also multiply other ingredients like sugar, butter, and eggs by four to maintain the desired ratio and consistency.

 • Unit Conversions: The principle extends to unit conversions.
-For example, converting 3 ¾ cups to liters requires multiplying the volume in cups by a conversion factor.
+Here's one way to look at it: converting 3 ¾ cups to liters requires multiplying the volume in cups by a conversion factor.

 • Statistical Analysis: In statistics, multiplying sample sizes or probabilities involves similar mathematical concepts.